Useful tips delivered to your inbox.

 So what should you do in this case?
-How can you get a loan in a new country to pay for the things you need to start a new life abroad?
+How can you get a loan in a new country to pay for the things necessary to start a new life abroad?

-We can tell you for a fact that it is possible for you, a nonresident, to take on a loan in the US.
-Although it might be more difficult to get a loan as a nonresident, it isn’t impossible.
+We can tell you for a fact that it is possible for you, a nonresident, to take out a loan in the U.S. Although it might be more difficult to get a loan as a nonresident, it isn’t impossible.
 As a nonresident, you are able to apply for a loan for personal use, for business use, to buy a home, and to pay for college.

 Many banks and lenders will not issue a loan to non-citizens without a cosigner, but it is still possible.
-There are exceptions, such as Stilt, which enable US immigrants to get a loan even if they have no credit history or SSN.
+There are exceptions, such as Stilt, which enable U.S. immigrants to get a loan even if they have no credit history or Social Security number.